 When the government deposits money into your bank account, it’s filed under a series of different codes.
 One of them is “Canada Fed”, a payment you may notice when you review your bank statement.
 The other code is EFT Credit Canada.
 Both of these are federal deposit payments.

 As with any deposit into your account, it’s important to know where it came from to determine if the money belongs to you and how it factors into your budget.
 It is your money that you can use to pay down any personal loans, any other debts, or to buy things.
-Also, getting these deposits do not affect your credit score.
+Also, getting these deposits does not affect your credit score.

 The dates you receive the Canada Fed Deposit depends on the benefit or combination of benefits you’re eligible for.
 Some of the benefits have quarterly payments while others have monthly payments.